Selena Gomez videography

 Selena Gomez is an American actress, singer, and producer.
-As a child, she began her acting career by appearing on the children's television series Barney & Friends (2002–2004).
-In 2007, she landed a recurring role on the Disney Channel series Hannah Montana.
-She rose to prominence on the same network with her lead role as Alex Russo on the Emmy Award-winning series Wizards of Waverly Place (2007–2012).
-It garnered positive reviews, with Gomez's being particularly praised for her comic timing and sarcastic delivery.
-Gomez had a leading role as an aspiring dancer in the direct-to-video film Another Cinderella Story (2008), and won a Young Artist Award.
-This was followed by lead roles in two 2009 Disney Channel films—Princess Protection Program and Wizards of Waverly Place: The Movie—the latter was cable's number-one scripted telecast of the year in total viewers and won a Primetime Emmy Award.
-Gomez then starred in the film adaptation of the children's novel series by Beverly Cleary, Ramona and Beezus (2010), with Gomez portraying Beezus Quimby.
-The following year, she played dual roles in the comedy film Monte Carlo as a teenager who is mistaken for a British heiress.
+She began her acting career as a child, playing Gianna on the PBS Kids television series Barney & Friends (2002–2004).
+She later had a guest spot as Gwen on the Disney Channel series The Suite Life of Zack & Cody and a recurring role as Mikayla in the second season of the sitcom Hannah Montana, before rising to prominence as Alex Russo on Wizards of Waverly Place (2007–2012).
+Gomez next starred in the direct-to-video film Another Cinderella Story (2008), followed by lead roles in the 2009 Disney Channel films Princess Protection Program and Wizards of Waverly Place: The Movie.
+Gomez then starred as Beezus Quimby in the family comedy-drama Ramona and Beezus (2010), and played dual roles in the romantic comedy film Monte Carlo (2011).